draftpilot/draftpilot/README.md

 While you can give a vague request and hope it gets figured out, it's best to provide as much context as possible - which files to read & edit, and how you want the changes made.

+If openAI embedding fails, try running with batch-size 1 to see what went wrong:

+`node cli.js index --verbose --batchSize 1`

 ## Development instructions

 Draftpilot uses npm - run `npm i` to install dependencies, `npm run watch` to run the server and